FleetingEcho/stage1st-userScript/README.md

-> This is an automated script written in TypeScript, which is able to help user to earn points  (on [Stage 1st](https://www.saraba1st.com/2b/forum-75-1.html)).
+> This is an automated script written in TypeScript for helping user to accumulate points automatically (on [Stage 1st](https://www.saraba1st.com/2b/forum-75-1.html)).
 >
-> It supports a lot of custom configurations, such as logging blogs and user points, **automatic email alerts**, and  record potential errors(for user debugging).
+> Support custom configurations, such as logging blogs and user points, **automatic email alerts**, and  record potential errors(for user debugging).

 ## Features

-+ Keeping your account online 24/7 to increase "online-time" points.
++ Keeping user account online 24/7 to increase "online-time" points.

 + Customizing saved access articles and real-time points.
 + Customizing virtual reading time.
-+ Automatically send **Emails** when scores increased(See configuration below for details).
++ Automatically send **Emails** when scores increased by Target_Trigger(See configuration below for details).
 + **Stable error handling** to ensure program keep running.